jarum3/Final/readme.md

 }
 ```

 # Step 3:

 **Process the array itself in as many ways as possible.
 (These are extra)**

+1. Print the array

+2. Get the sum of the array

+3. Reverse the array, save to passed tempArray

+4. Swap two numbers in an array

+5. Bubble sort the array

 ```c
 void printArr(int[] arr, int arrLen) {